Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 - now builders take bundles from the searchers and txs from the end users and they construct blocks out of them
   - they order them
  - they send the to relayers that they trust in turn
    - can relayers cheat here?
    - they could technically steal the txs from the builders
+   - but just once
 - relayers talk to the validators
   - they don't send blocks, because if they did the rational validators would steal the MEV
   - instead they send commitments (block headers, hashed transactions) along with a proposed fee from searchers
- - rent for block space type of arrangment
 - validators sign the headers and send the signatures back to the relayers
 - relayers send the blocks to the network
- - why can't it be stolen at this point?
-Because he already signed a header for this slot & it was sent on chain.
+  - Q: why can't it be stolen at this point?
+  - Because he already signed a header for this slot & it was sent on chain.
 Cheat at this point = get your stake slashed
- - relayer technically can - but just once
+- rent for block space type of arrangment

 ---

 ## MEV: tip of the iceberg

 * <font color="#8d3aed">[DeFi MOOC](https://defi-learning.org/f22)</font>, especially lectures by [Arthur Gervais](https://arthurgervais.com/).
-* **Bankless** podcast <font color="#8d3aed">[episode 66](https://www.youtube.com/watch?v=rOVz7dOrGyY)</font> with *Phil Daian, Georgios Konstantopoulos, Charlie Noyes*
+* **Bankless** podcast <font color="#8d3aed">[episode 66](https://www.youtube.com/watch?v=rOVz7dOrGyY)</font> with *Phil Daian, Georgios Konstantopoulos, Charlie Noyes*.
 * <font color="#8d3aed">[Flashbots](https://www.flashbots.net/)</font> R&D organization focused on MEV research.

 ---